 Having been in force since 2018, the General Data Protection Regulation (GDPR) regulates how businesses use and protect customer data.
 Simply put, it creates two key obligations for organizations: it makes them responsible for secure management of customer data; and requires them to provide transparent, easily accessible information on how they manage and use this data.

-At first, it might seem like the GDPR is a setback for digital marketing, but this couldn’t be further from the truth.
-Making your business GDPR compliant is relatively straightforward, and it will ensure your customers feel that their privacy is safe when using your website.
+It may look like the GDPR is a setback for digital marketing, but this couldn’t be further from the truth.
+It's relatively straightforward to make your business GDPR compliant, and doing so ensures customers feel their privacy is safe when using your site.

 Making your site GDPR compliant: Online contact forms

 Online contact forms are a standard feature on most sites today.
 They are an easy and straightforward way to help customers and businesses connect.
 Although the GDPR doesn’t stop companies from using contact forms on their websites, it does create new obligations and responsibilities.

 Firstly, organizations must explain why they are collecting personal information.
 For each custom data field (name/address/phone number), it helps to explain why you are collecting this data and how it will be used.
 For example, if you are asking customers for their address, you would explain that this is required so you can provide correspondence by mail.